scandyna/MdtCMakeConfig/ConanSplitQt.md

 # Rationale

+Here are described some things I have tried.

+All examples refers to Qt5 as example, because it is a known library.

+In reallity, I'm inspired by Qt, but all that I have tried is for Mdt.

 ## find_package() search procedure

 This is what I understand, it could be wrong, and it is not complete.